How do hard money loans work?

 While hard money loans, bridge loans, and no doc investment real estate loans can serve similar purposes in real estate financing, they are in fact a little different.

-No Doc Investment Real Estate Loans: As per the name, these loans are NOT underwritten on the borrowers’ financial records, although the credit score can play a factor.
-These loans prove to be very helpful for investors who are growing their real estate holdings.
+As per the name, these loans are NOT underwritten on the borrowers’ financial records, although the credit score can play a factor.
 Hard money lenders tend to exclusively look at the borrowers’ property value and assets without scrutinizing credit scores.

 These are just some of the lesser-known scenarios in which hard money loans may prove helpful—if not crucial.
 It goes without saying that a proper analysis of a property’s risks, costs, and profits is needed, but hard money loans can be a great way to get that needed injection of quick cash.